 Through community college programs, many nursing students complete their degrees in just one to two years!
 For example, as shown by Queensborough Community College (QCC),

-located in Bayside, New York, nursing students enrolled in the QCC program can earn their degree and certification of nursing upon completing 66 credits.
+located in Bayside, New York, nursing students enrolled in the QCC program can earn their degree and certification in nursing upon completing 66 credits.

 With both day and evening program options, QCC aims to support its nursing students with a variety of course options.
 Generally, most QCC students finish their nursing programs within 4 semesters, as each semester is devoted to a specific focus of study: